Free Kitchen Hacks eBook

 Marley Goldin

-This hearty and healthful Salmon Quinoa Bowl is bursting with vibrant flavor, especially from the easy honey Dijon sauce.
+This hearty Salmon Quinoa Bowl is bursting with vibrant flavor and a variety of textures, topped with a simple yet bold Honey Dijon sauce.

 Prep Time 10 minutes